 OS/2.sTypoDescender = -120; OS/2.sTypoAscender = 880.

-- While the OpenType specification allows for CJK fonts' OS/2.sTypoDescender and OS/2.sTypoAscender fields to specify metrics different from the HorizAxis.ideo and HorizAxis.idtp in the 'BASE' table, CJK font developers should be aware that existing applications may not read the 'BASE' table at all but simply use the OS/2.sTypoDescender and OS/2.sTypoAscender fields to describe the bottom and top edges of the ideographic em-box.
-If developers want their fonts to work correctly with such applications, they should ensure that any ideographic em-box values in the 'BASE' table of their CJK fonts describe the same bottom and top edges as the OS/2.sTypoDescender and OS/2.sTypoAscender fields.
+- While the OpenType specification allows for CJK fonts’ OS/2.sTypoDescender and OS/2.sTypoAscender fields to specify metrics different from the HorizAxis.ideo and HorizAxis.idtp in the BASE table, CJK font developers should be aware that some applications may not read the BASE table at all but simply use the OS/2.sTypoDescender and OS/2.sTypoAscender fields to describe the bottom and top edges of the ideographic em-box.
+If developers want their fonts to work correctly with such applications, they should ensure that any ideographic em-box values in the BASE table of their CJK fonts describe the same bottom and top edges as the OS/2.sTypoDescender and OS/2.sTypoAscender fields.

 See the section “OpenType CJK Font Guidelines” for more information about constructing CJK fonts.

-It is typically expressed as a percentage that represents the ratio of the length of an ICF box edge to the length of an ideographic em-box edge, and is conceptualized as a square centered within the ideographic em-box.
-However, in OpenType, the ICF box’s left, bottom, right, and top edges are specified as the VertAxis.icfb, HorizAxis.icfb, VertAxis.icft, and HorizAxis.icft baselines, respectively, thus giving font designers the flexibility to specify a non-square and/or non-centered ICF box.
+ICF metrics are often expressed in applications as a percentage that represents the ratio of the length of an ICF box edge to the length of an ideographic em-box edge, and is conceptualized as a square centered within the ideographic em-box.
+OpenType, however, allows for finer specification of ICF metrics, with the left, bottom, right, and top edges of the ICF box specified using VertAxis.icfb, HorizAxis.icfb, VertAxis.icft, and HorizAxis.icft values, respectively.
+This provides font designers the flexibility to specify a non-square and/or non-centered ICF box.

 Font designers should set the value of the ICF box edges based on how tight or loose they want the font to appear when text is set with no tracking or kerning (beta gumi in Japanese).
 Therefore, the left-over boundary of the ideographic em-box around the ICF box is the default escapement of the font.

-HorizAxis.icfb is the mininum piece of information required to define the ICF, in a CJK font.
-First, the ideographic em-box dimensions must be calculated as in the section “Ideographic Em-Box” above.
+HorizAxis.icfb is the mininum piece of information required in a CJK font to define the ICF metrics.
+First, the ideographic em-box dimensions must be calculated as described above.
 The ICF edges are then calculated in the following order:

 icfBottom = HorizAxis.icfb